msdec321/DataAnalysisWorkbooks/warcraftLogs/README.md

 &emsp; • In the Configurations cell of scrape_character_data.ipynb, specify the path to the webdriver.

 &emsp; • All other dependencies can be installed via pip

+# TODO list
+&emsp; • Add a script that scrapes data from the top N Druids per boss

+&emsp; • Add a dashboard to visualize the top rotations used per boss